mdewey/ROTR-players-guide/README.md

 2) Why is your hero the level that it is?
 3) To give your hero a sense of humility, what is something mundane about them?
 4) What are some personality quarks that hero has?

--- alignment
-1) Why is your alignment is your hero?
-2) How has your hero acted in a way that matches your alignment?
-3) How has your hero ever strayed away from their alignment or had conflict in keeping the alignment

 -- Rumors
 To spice up greeting charaters, what are some rumors (with backup truths) that others might have heard about your character.
 2 positive, 2 negative, 2 not true at all.
 Some of these will be with other characters, but some might not, story depending